Letter box: Europe

 Private letterboxes or mail slots did not become popular in most of Europe until the mid to late 19th century, although they were used in Paris from the late 18th century.
+Earlier examples are recorded in Italy, where the town of Portaria preserves a plaque marking the site of a mailbox dated 1674, identified as the first in the country.

 In 1849, the Royal Mail first encouraged people to install letterboxes to facilitate the delivery of mail.
 Before then, letterboxes of a similar design had been installed in the doors and walls of post offices for people to drop off outgoing mail.
 An example of such a wall box (originally installed in the wall of the Wakefield Post Office) is dated 1809 and believed to be the oldest example in Britain.
 It is now on display at the new Wakefield Museum.